GhostofGoes/ADLES/CONTRIBUTING.md

 * User interface: finishing the CLI overhaul, adding web GUI, visualizations, etc.

 # Getting started
-1. Create your own fork of the code through GitHub web interface
+1. Create your own fork of the code through GitHub web interface ([Here's a Guide](https://gist.github.com/Chaser324/ce0505fbed06b947d962))
 2. Clone the fork to your computer.
 This can be done using the [GitHub desktop](https://desktop.github.com/) GUI , `git clone <fork-url>`, or the Git tools in your favorite editor or IDE.